ankebremer/cv/index.md

 A wrap platform to manage wealth with a focus on pension products.

 * Technical lead for a team that consists of 6 developers and 2 business analysts
-* Line manage and mentor 5 people (regular catch-ups, goal setting, progression)
+* Line manage and mentor 5 developer
-* Participate in code reviews, planning sessions and agile ceremonies
 * Currently bringing a legacy Java 8 code base to Java 17
 * Designed and co-implemented a solution for the calculation of annual Cost and Charges statements and the possibility for a future integration with an existing reporting tool for fast ad-hoc calculations
 * Designed and co-developed an Intelliflo data integration for adviser income statements